sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 Juggling theory is a beautiful example of how we can get more insight in a seemingly non-mathematical area by building a theory and proving stuff.

-This post doesn't assume any mathematical background, except that the last few theorems employ elementary graph theory and number theory.
+Most of this post doesn't assume any specialized mathematical background.
+Towards the end, basics of graph theory and number theory are used.

 [TOC]